 Also of interest is that Hebron has more people living here who work in computers and math than 95% of the places in the US.

-Hebron is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hebron is a great place for families with children to consider.
+First of all, many other families with children live here, making Hebron a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hebron has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hebron’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Hebron home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hebron residents report their race to be White, followed by Black or African-American.
+The greatest number of Hebron residents report their race to be White, followed by Asian.
 Important ancestries of people in Hebron include Italian, English, German, and Polish.

 The most common language spoken in Hebron is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Spanish.